-Clinicians who are well-versed in performing a thread lift will be familiar with proper technique to best avoid potential complications, such as lumps, whether they are unsightly protrusions or slight indentations in the skin.
+Clinicians who are well-versed in performing a thread lift will be familiar with the proper technique to best avoid potential complications, such as lumps, whether they are unsightly protrusions or slight indentations in the skin.

-And so, it is imperative to select a practitioner who is well-educated in cosmetic procedures-especially, the one of choice here being the thread lift-and have ample experience in performing them.
+And so, it is imperative to select a practitioner who is well-educated in cosmetic procedures-especially, the one of choice here being the thread lift-and has ample experience in performing them.

 If the office where one plans to get their thread lift done is a busy one, it is more likely that the practitioner performing the procedure is well practiced in the art and skill of thread lifting.

-Since technique is so important in minimizing complications after a thread lift, including lumps, it may be a good idea to ask the practitioner one is considering for the procedure about the number of patients they see for performance of thread lift and/or the frequency with which they perform the procedure.
+Since the technique is so important in minimizing complications after a thread lift, including lumps, it may be a good idea to ask the practitioner one is considering for the procedure about the number of patients they see for the performance of thread lift and/or the frequency with which they perform the procedure.

 That way, the patient considering a thread lift can gauge how experienced the clinician is in the procedure before committing to the procedure with the particular clinician.

 By selecting an experienced and knowledgeable clinician and one that is talented in the technique of thread lifting, one can minimize the chance of protrusions in the skin after a thread lift.

-One characteristic of poor technique is insertion that is too superficial.
+One characteristic of poor technique is an insertion that is too superficial.

 When the threads are inserted into the skin, there is a likelihood of granuloma if the thread is inserted too close to the outermost layer of the skin.

 This is especially true if the threads used are bobbed and cogged, not smooth.

-Aside from the unsightliness of lumps after a thread lift, breakage of threads inside the skin increases the chance of infection.
+Aside from the unsightliness of lumps after a thread lift, the breakage of threads inside the skin increases the chance of infection.

 So it is best to try to minimize the chance of these lumps with prudence in choosing an experienced clinician, a reputable office, and the correct threads for one’s situation.

 Sometimes protrusions in the skin after a thread lift is not necessarily the result of the poor skill of the clinician but a mere accident.